MDAnalysis/MDAKits/docs/source/add.rst

 Add a MDAKit by following these steps:

 #.
-Create a fork the MDAKit repository https://github.com/MDAnalysis/mdakits.
+Create a fork of the MDAKit repository https://github.com/MDAnalysis/mdakits.
 #.
 Make a new branch (choose any name, but "add-my-awesome-mdakit" is a good
    one).
 #.
 Add a new folder under ``mdakits`` with the name of your MDAKit.